 As long as SEIS/EIS share class has no preferential rights, a subsequent issue of shares in a different class with preference shares should not in itself cause a problem.
 However, if a new class of shares is being introduced it is always worth checking the effect such a class has on existing share rights.

-A family member has become a shareholder or employee
+Family member becomes a shareholder or employee

 An investor does not qualify for SEIS/EIS tax relief if they have more than a 30% stake in the company.
 This percentage takes into account not just number of shares but voting rights and nominal value.